dmorinya/dmorinya.github.io/_publications/dascivio.md

 unreported cases, using the time series of registered cases by basic health area corresponding to the Northern Metropolitan Health Region.

 O2.
-Quantify the impact in reducing the underreporting issue of the new protocol to prevent gender- based violence introduced in the primary care system in the Northern Metropolitan Health Region in Catalonia in June 2018 and the training intervention conducted to sensibilize involved health professionals.
+Quantify the impact in reducing the underreporting issue of the new protocol to prevent gender-based violence introduced in the primary care system in the Northern Metropolitan Health Region in
+Catalonia in June 2018 and the training intervention conducted to sensibilize involved health professionals.